The-Edencore-Project/Edencore-runtime/to_do_list.md

 5. Finally, to build edencore such a good way that updates are not too frequent.

+# Final Thought:

-To do lists are an attempt to list and make points on lots of matters and principles that a final build might not include otherwise.
+To_do_lists are an attempt to list and make points on lots of matters and principles that a final build might not include otherwise.